dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 Problem Assist:

-Ability to upload problems or questions from class with answers.(vidhyut)
+(done) Ability to upload problems or questions from class with answers.(vidhyut) (made it a create class page use)

-Other users can access and read class problems and answers.(vidhyut)
+(done) Other users can access and read class problems and answers.(vidhyut) (made it a create tab for class page)

 ####################